-By maintaining a proper diet and nutrition while intermittent fasting you will gain maximum effect.
-This is will also speed up the process of fat loss, and natural healing.
+By maintaining a proper diet and nutrition while intermittent fasting, you will gain maximum effect.
+This will also speed up the process of fat loss, and natural healing.

 By consuming the right amount of food, the body will utilize energy much effectively.
 The cells will start to break down toxins and recycle damaged cells, resulting in a much healthier body and mind.

 Hydrate, Hydrate, Hydrate!